Irish passports - an overview

 An electronic passport (ePassport) is the same as a normal machine-readable passport but it also has a small integrated circuit or chip embedded in the photo page.
 The chip securely stores a digitised image of the photo and personal details of the passport holder.
 The chip allows facial recognition technology at border controls.
 The Irish Passport Office has issued ePassports since October 2006.

 The Irish passport card is a travel document that you can use for travel in the European Union, the European Economic Area (which includes Iceland, Liechtenstein and Norway) and Switzerland instead of the passport book.
 It is similar in size to a credit card.

 Second passport for business travellers

-If you travel a lot for business, you may need a second passport for when your current passport is being held by an embassy for visa issuing purposes.
+If you travel a lot for business, you may need a second passport for when your current passport is being held by an embassy for visa-issuing purposes.
 A second passport allows you to travel when this happens.

 Where can I travel on my Irish passport?

 All EU citizens have the right to enter and live in another EU member state for up to 3 months.
 You just need a valid passport or national identity card.
 EU member states cannot set additional conditions concerning the minimum validity or duration of the identity card or passport.
-This means that your passport doesn't have to be valid for, say, 6 months before you are allowed enter another EU state.
+This means that your passport doesn't have to be valid for, say, 6 months before you are allowed to enter another EU state.

 Irish citizens travelling to destinations outside the EU are subject to the specific passport controls and requirements of those countries.
-You may require a visa to travel to your destination, and/or a transit visa if you have to transfer flights.
+You may need a visa to travel to your destination, and/or a transit visa if you have to transfer flights.
 Your passport may also need to be valid for a certain period.
 These arrangements vary from one country to another, so contact the embassy of the relevant country before you travel for the most up-to-date information on these requirements.

 Names and genders on Irish passports